MatthewGeleta/Numerical-methods-for-the-Cahn-Hilliard-equation/README.md

 # Numerical-methods-for-the-Cahn-Hilliard-equation

-Run the script "Example_Script" for a demonstration of the solver, and a pretty simulation.
+Run the script "Example_Script.m" for a demonstration of the finite difference solver, and a pretty simulation.

+Run the script "FEM_Cahn_Hilliard_Irregular.m" to view a finite element solution to the stead-state Cahn-Hilliard equation on an irregular domain.

+Run the script "FEM_Cahn_Hilliard_Rectangular.m" to view a finite element solution to the stead-state Cahn-Hilliard equation on a rectangular domain.

 This repository includes MATLAB code for:
 -Five finite-difference schemes for the two-dimensional Cahn-Hilliard equation with Neumann boundary conditions.